joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-07-02-family-devos-luke.md

 draft: false
 ---

-**Luke 4:1-13 And Jesus, full of the Holy Spirit, returned from the Jordan and was led by the Spirit in the wilderness 2 for forty days, being tempted by the devil.
-And he ate nothing during those days.
-And when they were ended, he was hungry.
-3 The devil said to him, “If you are the Son of God, command this stone to become bread.”
-4 And Jesus answered him, “It is written, ‘Man shall not live by bread alone.’ ” 5 And the devil took him up and showed him all the kingdoms of the world in a moment of time, 6 and said to him, “To you I will give all this authority and their glory, for it has been delivered to me, and I give it to whom I will.
-7 If you, then, will worship me, it will all be yours.”
-8 And Jesus answered him, “It is written,**

-   **“ ‘You shall worship the Lord your God, and him only shall you serve.’ ”**

-**9 And he took him to Jerusalem and set him on the pinnacle of the temple and said to him, “If you are the Son of God, throw yourself down from here, 10 for it is written,**

-   **“ ‘He will command his angels concerning you, to guard you,’**
+​		**Luke 4:1–13 (CSB) Then Jesus left the Jordan, full of the Holy Spirit, and was led by the Spirit in the wilderness  for forty days to be tempted by the devil.
+He ate nothing during those days, and when they were over, he was hungry.
+The devil said to him, “If you are the Son of God, tell this stone to become bread.”
+But Jesus answered him, “It is written: Man must not live on bread alone.”
+So he took him up and showed him all the kingdoms of the world in a moment of time.
+The devil said to him, “I will give you their splendor and all this authority, because it has been given over to me, and I can give it to anyone I want.
+If you, then, will worship me, all will be yours.”
+And Jesus answered him, “It is written: Worship the Lord your God, and serve him only.”
+So he took him to Jerusalem, had him stand on the pinnacle of the temple, and said to him, “If you are the Son of God, throw yourself down from here.
+For it is written: He will give his angels orders concerning you, to protect you,  and they will support you with their hands, so that you will not strike your foot against a stone.”
+And Jesus answered him, “It is said: Do not test the Lord your God.”
+After the devil had finished every temptation, he departed from him for a time.**

-**11 and**

-   **“ ‘On their hands they will bear you up, lest you strike your foot against a stone.’ ”**

-**12 And Jesus answered him, “It is said, ‘You shall not put the Lord your God to the test.’ ” 13 And when the devil had ended every temptation, he departed from him until an opportune time.**

 *Was Jesus tempted to sin?*